oessaid/oessaid/README.md

 # Hi there, I'm Omar Essaid 👋

-**[TL;DR](https://en.wiktionary.org/wiki/too_long;_didn%27t_read#English)**: Full-stack Software Engineer and Data Scientist, passionate about code.
-I have a strong engineering background and extensive experience as a Data Scientist.
+**[TL;DR](https://en.wiktionary.org/wiki/too_long;_didn%27t_read#English)**: I have a strong engineering background and extensive experience as both a Software Engineer and a Data Scientist.

 ## 🚧 Things I'm doing:

 ⚙️ I'm currently the Lead Game Backend Engineer at [Northern Lights Entertainment](https://nebulae.world) a video games studio in Paris, currently developing a Massively Multiplayer Astropolitcs game called Nebulae.
-I work mostly with Rust, but I dabble in Unity/C#.
+I work mostly with Rust (and occasionally C++), but I'm also proficient in Unity/C# (including design patterns and architectural concerns).

 ## ⌛ Things I've done: